DIY Solar Generator – Complete Guide With Diagrams

 Low Current DC Circuit

-This outlet is wired using a daisy-chain wiring method that sees multiple elements wired together using a single lead or wire that goes to the voltage source.
+This outlet is wired using a daisy-chain wiring method that combines multiple elements using a single lead or wire that goes to the voltage source.
 This is how that works.

 AC Output Circuit

 This part of the circuit consists of the 20 amp GFCI outlet, which is already wired and plugged into the inverter.

 The remote lead is already plugging into the RJ11 port on the inverter.

 The last step in the wiring process is to re-connect the fuse box, and the negative bus bar leads to the battery and double-check that all other connections are tight and secure.

 That completes the hard-point wiring of your DIY solar generator and just about wraps up the build as a whole.
 All that now remains is to neaten up the wiring and test the generator.

 Before you finalize the wiring routing, test all the generator functions.
 Ideally, you should wheel the generator out into the sun to do this.
 However, it doesn’t necessarily need solar energy; you can also do it indoors with an artificial light source.
 At this point, the battery is connecting, and all circuits are live.

 Generally, the battery will also be fully charged or pretty close to full.
 You can use the digital display on the inverter to check this.